Pray For

 PRESENT MINISTRIES

-One of the longest-established FM works in Asia, the Taiwan annual conference continues to grow and mature.
-With vibrant ministries such as Holy Light Theological Seminary, small group ministry (“Blessing Groups”), and cross-cultural outreach within the island and beyond, the conference is reaching people for Christ.
+One of the longest-established FM works in Asia, the church marked its 70th anniversary in 2023.
+Building on its rich heritage, the Taiwan Annual Conference continues to grow and mature.
+The FM church in Taiwan is reaching people for Christ with such vibrant ministries as Holy Light Theological Seminary, small-group ministry (“blessing groups”), and cross-cultural outreach within the island and beyond.
 Yet ministry remains challenging, as many of the region’s young people are strongly attracted by the allure of materialism.

 Outreach to the World